 But what entails a strong remote employee — and how do employers scout them out in the job application process?
-Knowing that answer can be the key to landing your next role.
+Knowing that answer can be the key to landing a role that fits into the life you want.

 Thankfully, we have one executive's opinion.
 Amy Waters, CEO of online store The Hamper Emporium, which has "a mix of in-house employees and remote employees," recently offered insights into what qualities she looks for when considering a candidate for a remote role — and the quality she avoids.